azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

 ![alt text](../images/01-runs.png "Viewing our runs")

-If we click the run number, we can see its details:
+If we click the *display name*, we can see its details:

 ![alt text](../images/01-run_details.png "Run Details")